ArchipelagoMW/Archipelago/worlds/luigismansion/docs/en_Luigi's Mansion.md

 - Add Plants into the pool as locations
 - Add Portrait Ghosts into the pool as locations
-- Add Speedy Spirits and Gold Mice into the pool as locations
+- Add Speedy Spirits and Gold Mice into the pool as locations.
+These now require the Blackout to be active to reach
 - Add Boos into the pool as locations and items
 - Add Toads into the pool as locations
 - Add every interactable object within the game into the pool as locations
+- Require the player to have obatined enough money to get a specific rank upon completion.
 - Customize the Boo count requirement for the 1F Washroom, Balcony, and Secret Altar
 - Customize the number of Mario's items needed to trigger the Fortune-teller
 - Start with the stronger Poltergust